Concludes with A Recognition from St. Louis LGBT History Project

 The mission of The Project is to preserve the myriad stories of The Gateway City’s lesbian, gay, bisexual and transgender past.
 As a resident partner of The LGBT Center of St. Louis, The Project serves as the unofficial collecting arm for the St. Louis LGBT Archives at UMSL, conducts and facilitates oral histories with area LGBT Elders, works with area LGBT organizations on maintaining their own archive, and seeks out and preserves LGBT history, documents, artifacts and memorabilia.
 The Project has developed a LGBT Walking Tour in the city’s Central West End, is available to speak on St. Louis’ LGBT History and provides displays from The Project collection.
 The goal of The Project is to not only celebrate and preserve our city’s LGBT History, but make it accessible through digital media.
 For more information .

-Gallery representation for the work of
+Gallery representation for the work of Tom of Finland is Feature Inc.

 131 Allen Street, New York, New York